Vice Chair of Faculty Development

 - vice president research and development Atlanta, GA

-- vice president of application development Atlanta, GA
+- vice president real estate development Atlanta, GA